 First, let’s tackle awareness, as it’s the approach most of us are familiar with regarding any diagnosis or disease.
 We wear pink, dump buckets of ice water on ourselves, or light it up blue to bring awareness to a particular cause (like breast cancer, ALS, or autism) and ideally inspire people to give money to fund research for a treatment or cure.
-Historically in the SMA community, awareness has been spread though images of children hooked up to ventilators, scary statistics, and events held in honor of a child who has died.
+Historically in the SMA community, SMA awareness has been spread though images of children hooked up to ventilators, scary statistics, and events held in honor of a child who has died.
 Society at large is made aware of a horrible disease and ideally is moved to contribute in order to eradicate the suffering of little children.
-Recently, criticism has been leveled at this approach and thankfully, SMA organizations and other large organizations that serve disabled adults, children and their families are changing to promote a message that spreads awareness and encourages people to give so that people can live a better life as a disabled person.
+Recently, criticism has been leveled at this approach and thankfully, SMA organizations and other large organizations that serve disabled adults, children and their families are changing to promote a message that encourages people to give so that people can live a better life as a disabled person.
 Rather than focus on how awful a disease is, the focus shifts to the dignity of the disabled person and improving his or her quality of life.

 As a Catholic, I’m happy for the change.
 In the first few years following the boys diagnosis, I would often answer strangers questions with the same grim statistics I’d heard.
 I was still in a negative place personally, and I expressed that through only sharing the negative aspect of the disease.
 However all that did was make people feel sorry for my sons and for our family and for all people with the disease.
 It perpetuated the belief that something was wrong with Fulton and Teddy, that they needed to be fixed, and that it would be better for parents and society if we could prevent children like them from being born.

 Obviously I was wrong.
 I learned to listen to the voices of adults living with SMA and other physical disabilities and I began to realize how my sons, and all disabled children and adults, are prefect just as they are created.
 God knew them in the womb and whatever mission He has for them, they can fulfill it in their lifetime with whatever abilities they were created with.
 The are happy, living a wonderful life, and doing just fine the way they are.
 Yes, there needs to be awareness, but it needs to focus on the dignity of disabled people so that we can better serve them through life sustaining treatments and access to the parts of life able-bodied people take for granted.
 You can live a happy and joyful life as a physically or intellectually disabled person regardless if you are expected to live a few hours, a few days, or the typical American lifespan.
 What will make the biggest difference is how you are loved and accepted by those around you.
-That is what spreading awareness should do, build acceptance, not fear monger.
+That is what spreading SMA awareness should do, build acceptance, not fear monger.

 Unfortunately, conflict arises when parents of children who are severely disabled are unable to see any benefit to their child having a disability.
 And I understand that.
 I was firmly in that camp for a bit, even a practicing Catholic.
 There was a divide between what my faith taught, and what I was feeling at the time.
 For parents struggling in their faith, or with no faith to begin with, the idea that God can bring good from any circumstance is meaningless as are any arguments about a greater acceptance of disabled people in society.
 They are wrapped up in a here and now in which they cannot see the joy, only suffering.
 For them awareness is about prevention and a cure so that no one else should feel as bad as they do.
 It’s why they butt heads with disabled adults rather than learn from them.
 Their child does not have a future; how can they celebrate that which is going to be denied to him or her?

 Some parents can move past this anger and despair in time, even after the loss of a child, but not all.
-And this pain cannot be ignored or downplayed by people celebrating SMA/ disability pride.
-Here is where the focus of awareness needs to shift to one of the meaning of redemptive suffering and the peace that can be found by placing radical trust in God.
+And this pain cannot be ignored or downplayed by people celebrating SMA/ disability pride instead of simply SMA awareness.
+Here is where the focus needs to shift to one of the meaning of redemptive suffering and the peace that can be found by placing radical trust in God.
 That is ultimately the mission of my apostolate Accepting the Gift.
 It is building an awareness of hope that can be sorely lacking when you are face to face with a devastating medical diagnosis.
 Yes, things may be unbelievably hard, and while I do believe God can give us more than we can handle alone, He does not abandon us, and what more awareness can hopefully do is raise up more Catholics and Christians to care for us so we are not alone.
 Giving money is not enough; we need you to get your hands and hearts dirty in the trenches with us.
 Walk with us in our pain, model Christ, and make us aware of His love for us and His ability to lessen our physical, mental, emotional, and spiritual burdens.
 We need you to see and celebrate the dignity in our child so we can see it too.

 So what about SMA Pride?
 Aside from the difficulty of separating it from the LGBQT+ movement and any association of it as a deadly sin, there are definitely things that disabled adults can be proud of.
 They, like us, are allowed to be proud that they are a child of God; created in His image with inherent dignity that cannot be taken away or diminished due to their intellectual or physical disabilities.
 God loves them no less than “healthy” able-bodied children and adults.
 They should be proud of their accomplishments, not because they’re mistakenly viewed as inspirational in our eyes, but because they’ve overcome numerous obstacles in a world not designed or , and resistant to adapt to, disabled bodies.
 Every time barriers fall and more access is gained, that is a reason for disabled people to celebrate and be proud.
 As SMA adults come together to celebrate living and thriving with a disease that was once considered a childhood condition, they can now help fight for equal pay, marriage equity, and a more accessible world for all people.
 They are bringing awareness to what really matters; creating a more just society- enthusiastically fueled by pride in who they are, despite the prejudices many able-bodied people have about them.
 We can work with them, following their lead, to bring inclusion to our parishes, dioceses, schools, and communities.